For starters — four good reasons…

 Art and Design Forum and MSU/MAM: Art Talks feature ongoing lectures by artists, designers, art historians and art critics from around the world, who present their work and ideas in an open forum.

 The School of Communication and Media Building serves as an instructional laboratory for the university at large.
-It is perhaps most recognized for its widely acclaimed program, “Carpe Diem”, produced by the Broadcasting Department and seen on cable throughout New Jersey and New York.
+It is perhaps most recognized for its widely acclaimed and award-winning News Lab productions and WMSC 90.3 radio programming.

 Arts & Cultural Programming produces a wide range of professional programs, from the development of new and innovative works to the presentation of national and international artists.
 Events are open to the public and free to Montclair State undergraduate students!